MBalszun/mart-common/README.md

     add_subdirectory( <path-to-im_str-root> )
     target_link_libraries( my_app PRIVATE ImStr::im_str )

-This library requires c++17 (the cmake target deliberately doesn't pass the cxx_std_17 requirement though)
+This library requires c++17 (the cmake target deliberately doesn't pass the cxx_std_17 requirement though, because I don't want it to implicitly change the c++ stnadard with which you compile your project)

 # API
 ## Overview
 At this point, the API is essentially a superset of `std::string_view` with some added member functions for string splitting.
 The advantage compared to `std::string_view` is that `im_str` ensures the string data remains valid **and unchanged** during its lifetime, so there is no danger of dangling (e.g. when creating a subview of a temporary string).

 Usage is pretty much the same as you would expect from an immutable, ref-counted string type (TODO: Add full API ref)